tkestack/kvass/README.md

 If `StatefulSet` is used to manage shards, you can add a parameter that will allow the Coordinator to automatically remove the `PVC` when the shard is removed

 > ```
-> - --shard.delete-vpc=true // default
+> - --shard.delete-pvc=true // default
 > ```

 # Demo